sotojuan2/kafka-producer-application/readme.md

 curl --silent -X GET http://localhost:8081/subjects/message-value/versions/6 | jq 'select (.metadata.properties.email == "bob@acme.com")'
 `````

+# Run KafkaAvroProducerApplication
+The KafkaAvroProducerApplication requieres two properties:
+- The configuration file.
+You have examples on ./configuration folder
+- The input data file ./input.txt

 # Event-Condition-Action Rules
 ## Evolving the schema with rules to send the error to DLQ